kratman/KotlinFilter/README.md

 ## Theoretical references

+The algorithm in this library is based on the following paper:
 ```
 Eric A. Wan and Rudolph van der Merwe,  "The Unscented Kalman Filter for
 Nonlinear Estimation", Proceedings of the IEEE 2000 Adaptive Systems for